|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Have you treated a couple like Vince and Stacy, whose focus on "doing a good job" has cut down on the closeness the partners feel during sex?
 Another roadblock my colleagues and I frequently see in married couples is mishandled conflicts.
 As you know, when a couple is having destructive conflicts in other areas of their marriage, it can be difficult for them to feel good about sharing physical intimacy.
 Have you treated a couple who experiences this, or for whom sexual contact has begun to trigger conflict?

 ♦ #2 Lack of Interest in Sex

 Clearly, Vince’s assumption that Stacy should know what he liked sexually because of how long they had been together prevented him from attempting to talk about his preferences with Stacy.
 Vince also reported being afraid to ask Stacy to try new things in bed with him, as he assumed she would not enjoy his fantasies.
 I recommended that Vince and Stacy try using the Speaker-Listener technique to discuss ideas they might try to enhance their sexual life.

-On this track, we have discussed four topics relevant to helping couples enhance and protect sensuality and sexuality in their marriages.
-The four topics are, roadblocks to sexuality, lack of interest in sex, communicating desires, and making sensuality a priority.
+In this section, we have discussed four topics relevant to helping couples enhance and protect sensuality and sexuality in their marriages.
+The four topics are roadblocks to sexuality, lack of interest in sex, communicating desires, and making sensuality a priority.

-On the next track, we will discuss expectations in marriage, and four ways partners can handle their own and each other’s expectations appropriately.
-These four methods for handling expectations are, being aware of expectations, being reasonable in expectations, being clear about expectations, and being motivated to meet each other’s expectations,
+In the next section, we will discuss expectations in marriage, and four ways partners can handle their own and each other’s expectations appropriately.
+These four methods for handling expectations are being aware of expectations, being reasonable in expectations, being clear about expectations, and being motivated to meet each other’s expectations.

 Online Continuing Education